SteeltoeOSS/Samples/Connectors/src/Rabbit/README.md

 After building and running the app, you should see something like the following in the logs.

-To see the logs as you startup and use the app: `cf logs rabbit-demo`
+To see the logs as you startup and use the app: `cf logs rabbit`

 On a Linux cell, you should see something like this during startup:
 ```